russgreen/Serilog.Sinks.GoogleAnalytics/README.md

 This sink batches log events and posts them as GA4 events, enabling lightweight operational or product usage telemetry without running your own ingestion stack.

-> GA4 Measurement Protocol is designed for analytics, not for high?volume diagnostic logging.
-Use this sink for low/medium volume, non?personal, aggregate insights.
+> GA4 Measurement Protocol is designed for analytics, not for high-volume diagnostic logging.
+Use this sink for low/medium volume, non-personal, aggregate insights.

 ## Features